-Graphical JABBA residual diagnostics for all four scenarios are presented in Fig. 4.
+Graphical JABBA residual diagnostics for all four scenarios are presented in Fig. 7.
 In particular, Scenarios 2-4 showed little evidence of a systematic residual pattern as indicated by a close to straight loess spline.
 By comparison, Scenario 1 indicated slight departures from zero, particular at both tails of the available CPUE time series.
 Scenario 2 and 3 appeared to improve the stationary stability in the residual pattern compared to Scenario 1.
-Including the TAI.II CPUE series slightly worsened the fit again, which points towards some arising data conflict.
-Comparisons of observed and predicted CPUE indices for individual time series are shown in Appendix I (Figs. A1-A4).
+Including the TAI.2 CPUE series decreased the goodness fit, which points towards data conflict arising.
+Comparisons of observed and predicted CPUE indices for individual time series are shown in Appendix I (Figs. A3-A8).

-The sensitivity analysis based on the complete set of the four considered CPUE indices demonstrated that the stock status estimates for B/B{MSY} and F/F{MSY} were generally fairly insensitive to excluding any one CPUE series at the time (Fig. 5).
-Excluding the JPN.II index showed the only clearly discernable effect, but only for the period 2000-2010 and not for the final assessment year 2015.
-Excluding either JNP.II or TAI.II improved the fits, indicating again some extend data conflict between the two time series.
-Notably, excluding the ZAF index increased the RMSE, which can be interpreted as a stabilizing property of the ZAF CPUE (Fig. 5).
+The sensitivity analysis based on all four CPUE indices demonstrated that the stock status estimates for B/B{MSY} and F/F{MSY} were generally fairly insensitive to excluding any one CPUE series at the time (Fig. 8).
+Excluding the JPN.II index showed the only discernible effect, but only for the period 2000-2010 and not for the final assessment year 2015.
+Excluding either JNP.II or TAI.II improved the fits, again indicating data conflict between the two time series.
+Notably, excluding the ZAF index increased the RMSE, which can be interpreted as a stabilizing property of the ZAF CPUE (Fig. 8).

-Fig. 4.
-JABBA Residual diagnostic plots for the for the Fox model scenarios (S1-S4) for Indian Ocean swordfish, showing the log- residuals for CPUE series, loess smothers fitted across all CPUE residuals and the width of the boxplots illustrating the relative extend of conflicts among CPUE residuals.
-The Residual-Mean-Error (RMSE%) is provided as good-of-the-fit metric together with the DIC.
+Fig. 7.
+JABBA residual diagnostic plots for the Fox model scenarios (S1-S4) for Indian Ocean swordfish showing the log-residuals for CPUE series.
+Loess smothers were fitted across all CPUE residuals and the width of the boxplots illustrates the relative extent of conflicts among CPUE residuals.
+The Residual-Mean-Error (RMSE%) is provided as a good-of-the-fit metric together with the DIC.

-Fig. 5.
-Sensitivity analysis showing the effects of excluding one CPUE index at the time on the stock status estimates of F/F{MSY} and $B/B{MSY}B{MSY}$ for Indian Ocean swordfish, using Scenario 4 as a reference (All).
-Residual-mean-squared errors (RSME) as statistic for the goodness-of-fit are provided in brackets.
+Fig. 8.
+Sensitivity analysis showing the effects of excluding one CPUE index at a time on the stock status estimates of F/F{MSY} and B/B{MSY} for Indian Ocean swordfish, using Scenario 4 as a reference (All CPUE indices).
+Residual-mean-squared errors (RSME) represent a statistic for the goodness-of-fit, and are provided in brackets.